 Volunteers & Help Services

-- Social service workers (helping the homeless)
+- Social service workers (such as those helping the homeless)

 - Animal Shelters